openvswitch/ovs/Documentation/intro/install/afxdp.rst

   make check-afxdp TESTSUITEFLAGS='1'

 .. note::
    Not all test cases pass at this time.
-Currenly all cvlan tests are skipped due to kernel issues.
+Currently all cvlan tests are skipped due to kernel issues.

 If a test case fails, check the log at::